What every woman should know about men in mourning

 In the face of grief, men prefer to stay active.
 Keeping busy is acceptable so long as men aren’t avoiding their feelings.
 That’s why grief sympathy gifts make smart grief recovery tools.
 Great comfort comes from keeping a loved one’s memory close during the intial stages of processing grief.
 Popular choices for urn jewlery includes urn bracelets, necklaces and urn keychain charms.
 All hold a token amount of a loved one’s cremains.

-Ashes bracelets for men
+Urn bracelets for men

 The modern mourning ritual of wearing ashes jewelry brings comfort to many.
 Like an emotional touchstone, the physical presence of the bracelet is a constant reminder their departed loved one is close in spirit.